Rakshan404/Quantum_Option_Pricing/README.md

 - Only a simple European call option is modeled.
 - Uses a small 5-qubit discretization, which limits accuracy.
 - Does not implement full Quantum Amplitude Estimation or error mitigation.
-- Intended for demonstration and learning, not production-level finance.

 ## Requirements